jackkershaw/fare-free-london/README.md

 ## Building

 - Edited Vital signs nextjs template.
-- Replace template fonts with P22 Underground for the body and Halyard Display for the headings.
+- Replace template fonts with P22 Underground for the body and Dapifer for the headings.
+- Improved the mobile heading by making it fill the screen on opening on mobile.
+This gives a more polished look and prevents the user clicking in the wrong place.
+-

 ## Debugging